z0l1/ponte-proj/DEVNOTES.md

 ### Commit method

 To be completely frank, I like to quickly throw together a solution and then make it nicer and nicer (extracting things into components, moving things to separate files etc).
 So I did the Create page in a big chunk and committed all in a single commit since I think in a code review it would not really matter how many commits I need to click through.

+### Project Create Page and the use of ChatGPT

+Being completely frank I have used ChatGPT to generate a quick html + tailwind layout just for the sake of saving time (which I am now kind of wasting documenting this) and making the page look decent since I think the main thing is the logic.
+In a real life scenario I am implementing an already existing design anyways so that is my justification